 Improper drainage is one of the leading causes of foundation failure.
 Poor drainage can leave your home vulnerable to a number of serious health, safety, and financial concerns.

-A house’s slab foundations, piers, and beams are greatly affected by moisture.
+A house’s slab foundations, are greatly affected by moisture.
 Flooding is a more serious issue.
 Some of the problems caused by too much water include:

 - Sticking doors and windows